 Research

 My research uses mixed methods to interrogate the politics of the U.S. criminal justice system across three complementary strands.
-First, my dissertation examines the working practices of local crime journalists, whose daily decisions shape audience perceptions of safety and punishment.
+First, my dissertation uses in-depth interviews to examine the working practices of local crime journalists, whose daily decisions shape audience perceptions of safety and punishment.
 Second, I analyze how contact with the criminal justice system—ranging from police stops to incarceration—alters political attitudes and civic engagement among affected communities.
 Finally, I evaluate the real-world consequences of criminal justice policies using administrative data and quasi-experimental designs.

-This work, supported by the National Science Foundation Graduate Research Fellowship, has produced publications in the American Political Science Review, the Proceedings of the National Academy of Sciences, PLoS One, and the Journal of Criminal Justice.
+This work has produced publications in venues including the American Political Science Review, Sociological Science, and the Proceedings of the National Academy of Sciences.

 Refereed Articles